1271 Avenue of the Americas: 21st century

 By August 2001, Time Inc. was part of AOL Time Warner and occupied 98 percent of the building's space.
 That month, AOL Time Warner subsidiary CNN and the Rockefeller Group agreed to convert a former Chase Manhattan Bank branch at the base into a two-story CNN television studio.
 In July 2002, the New York City Landmarks Preservation Commission designated the lobby interior as a city landmark.
-Municipal Art Society executive director Frank E. Sanchis III prompted Rockefeller Center's owner at the time, the Rockefeller Group, to support the preservation of the lobby.
+Municipal Art Society executive director Frank E. Sanchis III prompted the Rockefeller Group to support the preservation of the lobby.
 At the time, the lobby was being renovated by Swanke Hayden Connell Architects for $40 million.
 The renovation involved combining two storefronts into a waiting lounge, as well as creating a secure area around the elevators.
 The CNN studio opened in September 2002, with scenic design by Production Design Group.
 The Ted's Montana Grill restaurant opened in 2006 on the ground level.

 In May 2014, Time Inc. announced it was planning to leave the Time & Life Building for the Brookfield Place complex in lower Manhattan.
-The following year, Time Inc. moved out of its offices, and the Rockefeller Group announced a $325 million renovation for the entire building, designed by Pei Cobb Freed & Partners.
+The following year, Time Inc. moved out of its offices, and the Rockefeller Group announced a $325 million renovation of the entire building, designed by Pei Cobb Freed & Partners.
 As part of the renovation, the architects created a new entrance on Sixth Avenue, repaved the plaza, and replaced the facade.
+All 30 elevator cabs were replaced with new cabs whose ceiling design was an homage to the 51st Street canopy.
 The Rockefeller Group also restored the lobby and renamed the building to its address.
-Time Inc. removed a time capsule that had been embedded in the building since its cornerstone was laid.
-In addition, Glarner's and Albers's paintings were restored, and the floors, ceilings, and signs were modified to match the original design.
+Time Inc. removed a time capsule that had been embedded in the building when its cornerstone was laid.
+The time capsule included contemporary objects such as magazines, photography books, a pencil, and a microfilm about the Rockefeller Center complex.
+Glarner's and Albers's paintings were restored, and the floors, ceilings, and signs were modified to match the original design.
 The building was completely vacant by the beginning of 2018.